bertofurth/Seagate-Central-Samba/README.md

 centered on the Seagate Central which have taken me a long time to develop.

-Another motivation was that I didn't feel like I should have to go out and purchase a new file server device when I knew that the Seagate Central hardware was perfectly capable of serving my needs.
+Another motivation was that I didn't feel like I should have to go out and purchase a new file server device when I know that the Seagate Central hardware is perfectly capable of serving my needs.
 I have a philosphical opposition to the modern culture of buying new gadets every few years to replace ones that are still adequate for the job they perform.
 It is both environmentally and financially wasteful.